 - If you do go back, you have just taught your puppy that making noise is how to get you to come back.
 Don’t do that.

 - If you first ignore your puppy, but then cave in after 10 minutes… or 1 hour… or 3 hours… then you have just taught your puppy that persisting and intensifying the sound is how to make the strategy work.
 It will do the same thing next time.
 Don’t do that.

 - Construct frequent separations so that your puppy gets plenty of practice in being alone.
 3 -5 times per day would be a good ratio.
 It doesn’t matter how many minutes the separation lasts, it only matters that your puppy is quiet, relaxed and accepting at the time when you reconnect with it.

 - Randomise the nature of the separations, so that your puppy experiences being alone outside, being alone in a room and being alone in public.
 Make sure that your puppy gets to learn the same lesson in all the different likely scenarios in your lifestyle.

 Toilet training is essentially creating a habit for your dog to go to the toilet in a certain area (outside) every time.
 The more often you get your puppy to toilet outside, the stronger the habit becomes.
 Every time your puppy toilets inside, it’s an exception to pattern and fails to support building the habit.

-Dogs naturally don’t want to toilet inside their den, so in most cases the puppy will be toilet trained once it understands what area is the den and what’s outside it.
-It can be very hard for a little new puppy to grasp that all of a big open plan house with panoramic windows is the den.
+Dogs naturally don’t want to toilet inside their den.
+In most cases the puppy will be toilet trained once it understands what area is the den and what’s outside it.
+It’s often hard for a new puppy to grasp that a big open house with panoramic windows is the den.
 Here’s how to make it happen: